Woman-Ochre: Recovery

 In June 2017, Rita Alter, a former speech pathologist in the New York City public school system as well as the local school district in Cliff, New Mexico, died.
-She and her husband, Jerry, who had predeceased her in 2012, a former clarinetist and music teacher in the New York City schools, had retired to the area in 1977 and built a house on 20 acre of land near Gila National Forest that included a sculpture garden with busts of Beethoven and Molière, where they raised their own chickens and ducks.
+She and her husband, Jerry, a former clarinetist and music teacher in the New York City schools who had predeceased her in 2012, had retired to the area in 1977 and built a house on 20 acre of land near Gila National Forest that included a sculpture garden with busts of Beethoven and Molière, where they raised their own chickens and ducks.
 Her nephew, Ron Roseman, was named executor of her estate.

 Roseman sent photos of the Alter's artwork and statues to a dozen museums and auction houses.
 Roseman then hired a local realtor, Ruth Seawolf, to sell the Alters' house.
 As the two were touring the house to prepare for the sale, Seawolf noticed several items in the house that might be of interest to someone she knew, mainly pottery and African pieces.
 She called up a friend, David Van Auker, who ran an antique store in nearby Silver City, and Roseman hired him to appraise the art and furniture in the house that the family itself had not wanted.
 He sought to sell them those items in bulk so the family could then sell the emptied house and dispose of the estate.
 Van Auker went to the house to inspect the contents in August.

 During Van Auker's tour, in addition to the art Seawolf had told him about, he found another painting in the Alters' master bedroom, hung on the wall next to the door in such a way that it was visible only when the door was closed, a discovery he made only when he closed the door to get a better look at a broken dresser drawer, part of the room's mid-century furniture set, which he thought could be sold together at a good price.
 While he did not recognize the painting, it appeared to him to be the work of a mid-20th century artist as well, which he thought was "great" and "cool", although he thought very little of its frame.

 Van Auker bought the contents of the house for $2,000 and returned the next day with some friends to take the artwork and furniture back to his store.
 They put the painting atop the pile in their truck and drove it back to Silver City, where he put it on display, propping it up against the wall on the floor.
 He intended to change the frame, which he disliked, and hang it in his guesthouse.